 Early submission of application materials is highly encouraged.
 Applications will be reviewed in the order received and may receive priority in scheduling interviews.
 On-campus interviews will be offered to the most qualified applicants.
 Seats are offered on a rolling-admission basis.
 Some applicants will be notified of their acceptance within a week of their interview and others will be notified of their acceptance or non-selection after all interviews have taken place.

 Prerequisites And Qualifications

 A minimum 3.2 grade point average (GPA) on a 4.0 scale is required on the cumulative GPA, on the science prerequisite GPA, and overall prerequisites GPA.
-All science prerequisites are recommended to be completed within seven (7) years of the application date.
-A finished degree, professional studies, health care certification, licensure or work experience, health care shadowing, and community service are not required, but highly recommended.
-AP and CLEP credit will not be accepted for any science or social science prerequisite courses.
 There is no advanced placement, transfer of credit or experiential learning credit within the TTUHSC PA Program.
-The GRE or other entrance examinations are not required.

 TTUHSC School of Allied Health Sciences

 TTUHSC PA Supplemental Application